weissenh/LEAR/COGS_experiment/README.md

   - `caus_predicate`: output tokens defining caus predicates (triggered by verbs on the input side)
   - `unac_predicate`: output tokens defining unac predicates (triggered by verbs on the input side)
   - `encode_tokens.txt`: input tokens (all tokens on the input side, even including punctuation, copula verb etc)
-  - `enct2dect`: json-object mapping input tokens to output tokens (phrase table): described in appendix D, [page 13f](https://aclanthology.org/2021.findings-acl.97.pdf#page=13) in Liu et al. 2021.
+  - `enct2dect`: json-object mapping input tokens to output tokens (phrase table/alignment file): described in appendix D, [page 13f](https://aclanthology.org/2021.findings-acl.97.pdf#page=13) in Liu et al. 2021.
   - `entity`: output tokens defining entities (triggered by nouns on the input side)
   - `example2type`: json-object mapping sentences from the gen set to generalization types
-  - **to do**: how were the preprocess files generated? code not published
+  - **to do**: how were the preprocess files generated? code not published, PW working on own reimplementation: `do_preprocessing.py`

+These file paths and file names are hard-coded in various places inside `main.py`

 ## Training